MateoRiofrio/react-native-set-counter-and-timer/README.md

 # React Native App: Timer and Set Counter

+## Description:
+In this mobile application, the user is able to time and count their sets.
+The timer works independetly of the set counter so it is not mandatory to use the set feature.
+React native was used because the development process is faster and the app is simple.
+The most challenging task was displaying the set list as a stack and showing the time elapsed between sets.
+Multiple components were created to represent each aspect of the app, see below for more details.

 ## Screenshot:
 <img src="emulator_ios.png" width="320" height="607">

-## Description:
-Built a simple application to count and time the number of (workout) sets.
-The app resembles the stopwatch tab from the Clock app in iOS.
-The functionaliy is also similar, but the timer can be used independently from the set counter.
-The set counter and set table do not get reset with the timer.
-This is to allow the user to use the timer for other than timing the sets.
-The timer is made using `Date.getTime()` and `setInterval()` objects.

 ## "Components":
 A set of components are created to represent each aspect of the application.